A Long Island Workers Compensation Lawyer Can Help Clients File Claims Throughout New York

 Our Long Island Workers Compensation Lawyer Explains if Your Employer Can Choose Your Doctor

 Your employer is not permitted to make the choice of doctor for you and may be charged with a misdemeanor for interfering with your right to choose a practitioner.
 This rule is suspended during an emergency in which you are unable to obtain your own care, such as if you are rendered unconscious or have sustained a life-threatening injury.
 Once the emergency has passed, you may choose to switch to another doctor or remain with the initial physician.
 If your company’s insurance is a PPO, you may need to choose a doctor within its network, but may switch to another workers’ compensation-authorized doctor after 30 days.

 What Happens After You Receive Form C-2F – Employer’s Report of Work-Related Injury/Illness?

 The insurance carrier has 14 days to send you a written statement that explains your legal rights or, if earlier, when it sends you your first check.
 At that time, the insurer also must include a list of providers within its network where you can obtain your diagnostic tests, if this is required of you.

 The insurer starts paying your benefits within 18 days if your claim is not disputed and if you were off work for more than seven days.
 Conversely, the insurer or employer must notify the Workers’ Compensation Board within that time period if they plan to dispute the claim.

-Let an Experienced Suffolk County Job Accident Lawyer from Our Team Help You File a Successful Workplace Injury Claim
+Let an Experienced Long Island Workman’s Compensation Lawyer from Our Team Help You File a Successful Workplace Injury Claim

 Do you have questions about the workers’ compensation process?
 The workers comp attorneys at our firm can explain the requirements and steps at a no-risk, free consultation.
-Contact Turley Redmond Rosasco & Rosasco today to schedule your free appointment with a top Suffolk County job accident lawyer.
+Contact Turley Redmond Rosasco & Rosasco today to schedule your free appointment with a top Long Island workman’s comp lawyer.
 We also have offices in Manhattan and Nassau County.